cabal-club/cable/readme.md

 Clients SHOULD hash an entire post to check whether it is post that it was expecting (i.e. had sent out a Post Request for).
-However, misbehaving peers may end up providing posts that are still coincidentally useful to the client, so they MAY elect to keep certain posts anyways.
+However, misbehaving peers may end up providing posts that are still coincidentally useful to the client, so clients MAY elect to keep certain posts.

 Each post MUST contain the complete and valid body of a known post type (Section 6.3).